Navigating high school AND planning for college at the same time can be tricky.

 Stanford is a super selective college -- in 2019 they accepted just 5% of applicants.

 On the opposite end are schools like Evergreen State College (in WA state) - in 2019 they accepted 98% of students who applied.

 A small group of highly selective schools admits less than a third of applicants.

-But most colleges admit most of their applicants.... over 50%.
+But most colleges admit over 50% of applicants.
 That means that your chances at the vast majority of colleges may actually be quite promising.

 Most high schools will put 8th grade core classes on their transcript.
-Check with your high school to see if they do.
-If they don't, the student can explain and list her grades in the "additional info" section of their college application.
+Check with your high school to see if they will.
+It's typically up to the student to request that the 8th grade course be listed on the high school transcript, so you need to be proactive in getting that done.
+If they high school won't list the 8th grade course on the official transcript the student can explain and list her grades in the "additional info" section on the college application.

-Colleges also tend to strip away the weighting that's been given to AP and/or honors courses so that they can compare apples to apples (since not all high schools weight grades).
-You will need to talk to specific colleges (those you are interested in) to see how they handle weighted grades.
+Most colleges however, will strip away the weighting that's been given to AP, IB and/or Honors courses so that they can compare apples to apples (since not all high schools weight grades).

 What matters to colleges is that the student’s interests are genuine.